-The range and oven in your motor home are operated on LP gas and will provide nearly all of the functions that the range in your home does.
+The range in your motor home operates on LP gas and will provide nearly all of the functions that the range in your home does.
 One benefit of gas burners is that heat is available as soon as a burner is lit, as opposed to an electric element slowly heating up.
-The range has a "Pilot Off" position on the oven control which allows the oven pilot to be turned off when traveling or refilling the LP tank.